satishkumarnayak/completableFutureAndparallelprocessing/README.md

-# Completable Future and  Parallelprocessing
+# CompletableFuture  and  Parallelprocessing
-This project will compare the usage of Java 8 Compeytable Future VS Java 8 Parallel Processing
+This project will compare the usage of Java 8 CompletableFuture  VS Java 8 Parallel Processing